 Go Old School

 Notice I mentioned that I keep a pen and paper handy at all times?
 I know I mentioned the Kindle, and keeping notes in the book on the device is great, but the old school pen and paper are even better.
+I’ve written about this elsewhere, but it’s important to emphasize how getting away from the screen frees up your mind.

 And take some time to do this all away from the computer.
 You will be surprised at what you can come up with when you are taking a stroll, sitting in a chair reading a book, or relaxing in a park.
 It clears your head to get away from the screen.
 Let it lead to a flow of ideas.